viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 - one **event listener** used to listen for accurate events and index data
 - one **query** used by the client to send a request to the platform
-- one **query result** (with answer) used by the platform to send results back to the client
+- one **query response** (with answer) used by the platform to send responses back to the client
-- one **query service** which query the data according to the received query and sends back a result
+- one **query service** which query the data according to the received query and sends back a response

 Kasper does not say anything about your indexation process, but you are heavily encouraged to :